 The cabin is one of the most important places at summer camp.
 It is where campers practice independence, live/sleep and make friends with their peers.
 The cabin is a camper’s home while they are at camp and should feel that way!

-Each cabin is home to seven to 12 campers and two to three counselors.
+Each cabin is home to approximately eight campers and two counselors.
 All of the cabins at Foley are different, but each cabin is furnished the same.
 Every camper has their own space including a bed (usually a bunk bed), shelves or cubbies to keep their belongings and a locker space.
 Outside the cabin are clothes lines for campers to hang wet swimsuits or towels.
-Each camper's bunk is assigned by their counselors before they arrive at camp to encourage campers to meet new people and make new friends!
+Each camper’s bunk is assigned by their counselors before they arrive at camp to encourage campers to meet new people and make new friends!

 One of our favorite parts of each cabin is the gathering space.
 In each cabin there is a space for the entire cabin to gather and have “Cabin Councils.”
 Cabin Councils are when counselors gather their campers to discuss the day, play games, share stories and laugh a lot.